beersandrew/GraphicsKnowledge/Houdini/Houdini.md

 final line can be +, -, *... giving different variations

 - Everthing done in Vex can be done in VOPs as well, slightly different feeling / organizational process

+### Day 4

+- chramp gives a lot of flexibility on how values change over time
+- very easy and interesting patterns, not only updating positions but colors / anything
+- quickly get tons of channels, need to understand better channel maintanence / clarity